Dwurian/DATA-310/project_2.md

 ![lr_auc](lr_auc.png)

 Here we can see that the model handles the wealth level 5 best, and predicts wealth levels 1 and 4 with good results, but is not as effective at predicting wealth levels 2 and 3.
+The model has a AUC of 0.618.

 ## Random Forest